FabianHardt/k3d-bootstrap-cluster/README.md

 In this small compilation, an example K3d cluster, including a local container registry, is created.

+### Preconditions

+You should have installed *k3d* on your system.
+See official installation guide: https://k3d.io/v5.4.6/#installation

 ### Sample Cluster incl. demo deployments